jnsnjit/ctf_writeups_and_notes/forenics/windows/investigating_windows.md

 ok machine is booted up...
 lots of initial questions such as
 1. year and version of machine <br>
-ok using search functionality, opened about section in windows, some info on the machine:
+using search functionality, opened about section in windows, some info on the machine: also can be found in powershell --> Get-LocalUser
 - windows server 2016 database
 - version 1607
 - os build: 14393.2791